 Along the shore of the pond there were fat, ripening red rosehips.
 Having read brief accounts of their use as food, I’d turn these over and over in my hands contemplating just how, in fact, a person might go about eating them.
 But I would not eat my first rosehip until several decades later.

 But for herbalists, Kress (2011) recommends picking rosehips before a hard frost, making it easier to slice them for drying.
 For the slice-and-dry method, she says to remove the stalk and flower-side leaf rosettes, then slice the hips into four equal parts.
-If you’re drying them whole, on the other hand, she recommends removing the stalk but leaving the flowery bit intact to hasten drying.
+If you’re drying them whole, on the other hand, remove the stalk but leaving the flowery bit intact to hasten drying.

-You can carve the irritating seeds and hairs out of the fresh or dry hips, or make tea with whole hips and then use a coffee filter to strain out the hairs, Kress writes.
+You can carve the irritating seeds and hairs out of the fresh or dry hips, or make tea with whole hips and then use a coffee filter if you are concerned about hairs, although I’ve never had a problem with them in tea.
 Whole fruit can be cooked and mashed through a filter to separate seeds from rosehip sauce and juice.

-When I made “rosehip raisins” by separating seeds and hairs from the fresh hips before drying, I tried halving them and cutting the seeds out.
-Because my hips were so small and soft, however, this proved difficult, so I ended up squeezing out the seeds and their casings, along with a bit of edible orange goo.
+I once made “rosehip raisins” from fresh hips, separating seeds and hairs before drying by halving them and cutting the seeds out.
+Because the hips were so small and soft, however, this proved difficult, so I ended up squeezing out the seeds and their casings, along with a bit of edible orange goo.
 I set the soon-to-be raisins—the skin and whatever goo I could get along with it—out to dry.
-Then I took the seeds and remaining orange goo and cooked them down to extract a wee bit more rosehip sauce, which was yummy—strained of its itchy parts and mixed with honey—in both oatmeal and kefir (substitute yogurt).
+Then I took the seeds and remaining orange goo and cooked them down to extract a wee bit more rosehip sauce, which was yummy—strained of its itchy parts and mixed with honey—in both oatmeal and kefir.

-After cooking rosehips down and straining out the seeds, Hahn (2010) recommends whisking in warm water, arrowroot, and honey, stirring until thickened, “And Abracadabra—Nectar of the Gods.”
+After cooking rosehips down and straining out the seeds, Jennifer Hahn (Pacific Feast, 2010) recommends whisking in warm water, arrowroot, and honey, stirring until thickened, “..and abracadabra—nectar of the gods.”

-The Krockmals recommend putting rosehip syrup over baked Alaska—which is essentially ice cream with sponge cake or “Christmas pudding” topped with meringue.
+In A Naturalist’s Guide to Cooking with Wild Plants (1975), the Krochmals recommend putting rosehip syrup over baked Alaska.
 They also have a recipe that uses a sauce of powdered rosehips and sour cream served with breaded and fried zucchini.

 Seebeck (2012) writes that the entire dried-and-ground hip can be used, seeds and all, though I’ve also read of folks winnowing out the fine hairs after grinding—so various iterations of dried rosehip seeds are next on my list of things to try.
 Since the hips can often be found dangling from bushes long into winter, there’s plenty of time for that, even after the snow begins to fall in earnest.